kazumov/embedded-sql-and-regex/README.md

 ``` js
 var employeeListSQLString = "SELECT lastName, firstName FROM employees WHERE reportsT = 1143 AND jobTitle = 'Sales Rep';"
 ```
 Because of simplisity this line can be understandale.
-Then we will try this chunk of SQL:
+For the comparison we will try this piece of SQL code:

 ``` sql
 /*